Get

 1. Buy According to Life Stage

 Puppies and senior dogs have different nutritional requirements from one another and adult dogs.
-The Association of American Feed Control Officials (AAFCO) does not stipulate the nutrient profile of senior dog foods, so we recommend asking your veterinarian about the best option for your senior dog.
+The Association of American Feed Control Officials (AAFCO) does not stipulate the nutrient profile of senior dog foods, so we recommend asking a veterinarian about the best option for your senior dog.
 As well as needing different amounts of protein and calories, dogs at different stages of life need different amounts of vitamins and minerals.
 Choose a food that matches your dog’s life stage but still check the nutritional ratings to be sure that it is suitable for your pup.

 You can even choose a food that is targeted at your dog’s specific breed or the type of dog you have, for example, a working dog.
 Some foods contain or exclude ingredients according to certain illnesses or conditions.